Part of the canonical Irish business software dataset. Live JSON: /dataset.json#ecommerce

 - Consider the total cost of ownership: platform fees, transaction fees, app/plugin costs, hosting (for self-hosted), and payment processing.

-- Mobile performance matters.
-A large share of Irish ecommerce traffic comes from mobile devices.
+- Mobile performance matters, as a large share of Irish ecommerce traffic comes from mobile devices.

 Common mistakes to avoid